-While many other pens we carry, including some offerings from Aurora, Bexley, Pelikan, Platinum, and Sailor, can be sold with 14k nibs which can then be ground to needlepoint and given some added flex, we do not consider these pen and nib combinations the best possible candidates for the Spencerian customization.
+While many other pens we carry, including some offerings from Aurora, Bexley, Pelikan, Platinum, and Sailor, are sold with 14k nibs which can then be ground to needlepoint and given some added flex, we do not consider these pen and nib combinations the best possible candidates for the Spencerian customization.
 Size and rigidity of the original nib and the deepness of inscriptions in the nib face are among the factors affecting the suitability of any given nib for the Spencerian customization.

 While John will regrind to needlepoint and add flex to the extent possible on such a nib when requested, please note that we consider this an approximation rather than the true Spencerian customization.
 Please note as well that the Spencerian cannot be performed at all on any pen with an 18k, 21k, or steel nib.
 The price for regrinding to needlepoint and adding flex on any pen or nib unit other than the specific Pilot, Omas, Nakaya, and Eboya models indicated above is $130.00.